Publications

 Data and appendix

-Media coverage: Macro Roundup (Edward Conard), Marginal Revolution, Göteborg-Posten (in Swedish)
+Media coverage: Macro Roundup by Edward Conard, Marginal Revolution, Göteborg-Posten (in Swedish)

 Work in Progress

-Conventional measures of social mobility, such as intergenerational income elasticity, suggest that Denmark is one of if not the most socially mobile country in the world.
+Conventional estimates of social mobility suggest that Denmark is one of if not the most socially mobile country in the world.
 This is often attributed to Denmark’s low economic inequality and generous social welfare policies.
-Using surname methods that reduce biases of conventional measures, I conversely show strong persistence of social status in Denmark from 1750 to 2020.
-I estimate rates of social mobility utilizing changes in the relative representation of surnames in elite occupations and education (doctors, lawyers, members of parliament and high school graduates).
-This persistence is expressed both in slow upward mobility of lower-status individuals (carriers of patronymic surnames) and slow downward mobility of upper-status individuals (carriers of noble surnames), suggesting an underlying persistence rate of 0.7-0.8.
-The rate is surprisingly similar to other countries with different institutional setups, and fairly stable over the full period, with only minor decreases over time, despite significant economic, social and political changes in Denmark, including the abolition of serfdom, democratization and the introduction of the social welfare state.
+Using a surname approach that reduces errors of conventional methods, I conversely show strong persistence of social status in Denmark, 1750-2020.
+I estimate persistence rates utilizing changes in relative representation of surname groups in elite occupations and education, specifically doctors, lawyers, officers, company directors, members of parliament and high school graduates.
+This persistence of status is expressed both in slow upward mobility of lower-status individuals (carriers of patronymic surnames, which constitute a majority of the population) and slow downward mobility of a small group of upper-status individuals (carriers of noble surnames).
+The findings suggest an underlying persistence rate of 0.7-0.8.
+The rate is similar to other countries with different institutional setups, and only decreases slightly in the full period, despite significant economic and political changes in Denmark, including democratization and the introduction of social welfare state policies.

 Longevity of Medical Elites: Denmark, 1700-1950 (solo-authored)